Preparing Application-Consistent Backup

-Next, go to the Oracle tab and specify how archived logs will be handled:
+- Open the Oracle tab and specify how archived logs will be handled:

-If you plan to use this option together with archived logs deletion from Oracle VM guest, make sure that these settings are consistent: logs should be deleted after they are backed up to repository, not vice versa.
+If you plan to use this option together with archived logs deletion from Oracle machine guest, make sure that these settings are consistent: logs should be deleted after they are backed up to repository, not vice versa.
 Thus, you need to set up backup schedule and log removal conditions appropriately.
 Default log backup interval is 15 minutes, maximum interval is 480 minutes.

-- If you selected to backup archived logs, specify how long they should be kept, using the Retain log backups options.
+- If you selected to back up archived logs, specify how long they should be kept using the Retain log backups options.

 Select the Until the corresponding image-level backup is deleted option, so that you do not have to manually check and ensure that your database and log backup retention policies are consistent, providing all the machine restore points and log backups required for database restore.